top of page

 It’s hard to know where to start, because it all depends on what you mean by “got into” coaching.
 I’ve been working with Agile methodologies since roughly about 2005.
 Often I had a job with a title or description that included the words “coach” or “coaching”.
 But to keep things simple, I'm going to restrict this story to answering the question “How did you end up with website I am looking at now?“

 Like every other practitioner I knew, I practiced Agile on myself: the “self-scrum” technique that I’m presenting on in this post.
 It worked really well …until it didn’t.
 That was the middle of 2022.
-I was deeply depressed and too disorganized to accomplish much of anything.
-None of the therapists I’d seen had ever been particularly helpful, so I decided to hire a coach.
-I didn’t know anyone, and I wasn’t expecting very much.
+Physically I had recovered enough to reclaim my life, but I was too depressed to apply the technique effectively.
+None of the therapists I’d seen had ever been particularly helpful, so I decided to try hiring a coach.
+I didn’t know anyone, and I wasn’t expecting too much.
 I just wanted someone who would be willing to “hold the space” and practice my own technique on me.

 I got incredibly lucky.
-I found Tasha Chemel
+I found Tasha Chemel.
+And I was able to put my life back together.

-Coaching changed my life.
-I had never had a dedicated coach before, and (while I knew it worked) that had always been the sort of thing that happened for other people.
-I knew coaching worked because I could see my impact on my Scrum teams.
-My colleagues (who had their own coaches) had also enthused about it, and I believed them.
+I had never had a dedicated coach before, and had always thought of it as the sort of thing that happened for other people.
+I knew it could make a big difference, because I could see the impact my coaching had on the teams I served.
+My colleagues had also enthused about how much help they had gotten from their own coaches.
+And I believed them.
 But it’s one thing to know something is true and quite another to experience the impact firsthand.
 My self-scrum technique produces a lot of data, so I had very solid numbers for “before” and “after” I began getting coaching.
 Six months into our coaching arrangement, my productivity had increased by 300%.

 Let’s talk about the money for a minute.
 I confess that “can’t afford it” was a large part of what had kept me from getting a coach of my own.
-My colleagues who had coaches were more affluent than I was, and I had more or less mentally filed their coaching into the same bucket as the thousand-dollar seminars they were taking - which also seemed ridiculous to me at the time.
+The colleagues who hired coaches were more affluent than I was, and I had more or less mentally filed coaching into the same bucket as the thousand-dollar seminars they were taking - which also seemed ridiculous to me at the time.

 But I could afford some things: I could afford to go out to eat in San Francisco ($200).
 I could afford to occasionally go away for the weekend ($750).
 I wasn’t worried about covering rent, and I could afford the occasional splurges, within reason.
 (I don’t think anyone should ever risk bankruptcy for coaching.)
 Coaching simply wasn’t on my list of "possible splurges" until I was desperate.
 And I only spent as much money as I could afford to lose.
 Which is the rule for making any kind of investment, including one in yourself.

-I'll say it again: coaching changed my life.
+Coaching changed my life.
 And because it changed my life, I had the courage to put up this website and ask people to give me money.
 I have the courage to keep working at the business, and not give up when it gets difficult.
-Because I’d experienced, first-hand, what it can do, and I understood the value.
+Because I’d experienced first-hand what it can do, and I understood the value.

 So.
 That's how I got into coaching.